jiarongqiu/Tensorflow-Project-Template/README.md

 This repo is forked from [Tensorflow-Project-Template](https://github.com/MrGemy95/Tensorflow-Project-Template).
 Based on their setting, I add the following features:

+# Features
+#### Base Config
-#### Built-in Configuration rather than JSON file
+I use built-in Configuration rather than JSON file to record variables.
-This is to reuse variables.
 For example, the exp_name could be used in constructing model_dir, save_path, model_name or anything.
 It is inconvenient and obvious to define these in the code.
 But, JSON file can not support this kind of reference.

 Note that we could also use shell to achieve this.

-Please inherit base/base_config.py to build configuration file.
+#### Base Dataset
+I write a container for small dataset that can fit in memory.
+Simply, the dataset instance is built with X,y.
+Then, we can access its data directly or call next batch function.

+Remember to add the dataset in data_loader.py.

+#### Base Model
+I already built saver, global step and other repetitous ops used during training.
+Mostly, we need only define X and Y and overwrite build_model function

+#### Base Runner
+I did the things about sess and variables initialization.
+We only need to specific the training process, including logging and so on.

 #### TODO